 The man was speechless and walked away.

-However, since the person must have a lot of angst to be voluntarily dispensing criticisms in the first place, your retaliation will probably only invite more of such comments from him/her.
-No sooner will this become a heated, ugly debate with one another – one which is unlikely to end well.
+However, since the person must have a lot of angst to be voluntarily dispensing criticisms in the first place, your retaliation will probably invite more of such comments from him/her.
+No sooner will this become a heated, ugly debate — one which is unlikely to end well.

-As they say about online flaming – “Don’t feed the trolls”.
-If you can’t stop them from voicing their opinions, then you have an option of ignoring them.
-Give a simple 1-2 liner response, one that acknowledges receipt of the comment but doesn’t engage further in the discussion.
-And if the person presses on, then just ignore him/her altogether.
+As they say about online flaming, “Don’t feed the trolls.”
+If you can’t stop them from voicing their opinions, then you have the option to ignore.
+Give a simple 1-2 line response, one that acknowledges receipt of the comment but doesn’t engage further in the discussion.
+And if the person presses on, just ignore him/her altogether.
 At this point, it’s obvious that he/she wants to ignite a response in you.
-By not doing so, you maintain your locus of control of the situation.
+By not doing so, you maintain your control of the situation.

-Just as the critical people need to take responsibility for their comments, we have to take responsibility for receiving the negativity too.
-With every occurrence, there is always the event itself, and our perception of the event.
-We can’t change how people want to act or talk around us, but we can change how we act around them.
+Just as the critical people need to take responsibility for their comments, we have to take responsibility too.
+With every occurrence, there is always the event and our perception of the event.
+We can’t change how people act or talk around us, but we can change how we act around them.
 We always have a choice.
 If we don’t want to accept the negativity, then just don’t accept it.
 The negativity is not ours if we don’t take it.

 7. Show Them Kindness

-I watched Peaceful Warrior about half a year ago, and there was a quote I really liked:
+I watched Peaceful Warrior a year ago and there was a quote I really liked:

 “The people who are the hardest to love are the ones who need it the most.”

 Treat them with kindness.
 Be generous with your emotions with them.
 Drop them a compliment.
 Give them a smile.
 Say hi.
 Ask them out for a meal.
-Help them out in areas you know they can benefit from your help.
+Help them out in areas you know they can benefit from.
 Get to know them personally.
 Don’t judge the effectiveness of your actions by their initial reactions.

 They may react adversely at first, but that’s because they are caught off guard by your behavior.
-Likelihood is, they are wary because they have rarely been treated in this manner.
+Chances are they are wary because they have rarely been treated in this manner.
 Just continue on with your kindness, and soon enough they will react with positivity too.

-While the effects may not be immediate and it may just be a small improvement in your eyes, in their universe it’s a huge shift.
+While the effects may not be immediate and it may just be a small improvement in your eyes, to them it’s a huge shift.
 And through time, your relationship with the person will evolve into a different one altogether.

 8. Avoid Them

-Where all else fails, simply avoid them altogether.
-Reduce contact, limit conversations with him/her, hang out with others if it’s a group outing, or as a last resort – cut him/her out of your life.
-Even if both of you are from the same team and in the same workplace, you can’t be working with each other 24/7.
-Use a combination of all 7 approaches above in the times you absolutely have to interact, then just steer clear of him/her during the other times.
+Where all else fails, avoid them altogether.
+Reduce contact, limit conversations with him/her, hang out with others if it’s a group outing, or as a last resort — cut him/her out of your life.
+Even if both of you work in the same place, you can’t be working with each other 24/7.
+Use a combination of all 7 tips above in the times you absolutely have to interact, and just steer clear of him/her during the other times.

 Get the manifesto version of this article: [Manifesto] How to Deal With Critical People